 - a solid foundation in lesson planning and teaching

-- the techniques and tools for effective teaching
+- the techniques and tools for effective teaching in a face-to-face classroom environment

 - been guided through your own development as a teacher